World Cup: Benzina's hijab a symbol for inclusivity – DW – 08/09/2023

 If the tournament had been held in France, like it was back in 2019, Benzina would not have been allowed to compete with her headscarf.
 It remains a sensitive topic within France where a journalist even went as far as labeling Benzina's decision to wear the hijab as "regressive" on a TV debate.

-There is a large Moroccan community in France due to the country's colonial past, while there are several Muslim players within the current France squad, including Kenza Dali, who scored France's second goal.
+There is a large Moroccan community in France due to the country's colonial past.
+There are also several Muslim players within the current France squad, including Kenza Dali, who scored France's second goal.

 "I respect the federation's decision, obviously they have their reasons.
 But personally, I don't think it bothers anyone that she wears the hijab," Dali said to DW.